-If you join the company as an agent, you will have the chance to earn an income and need to be licensed in order to directly sell any of these products.
-WFG is approved and regulated by the financial governing bodies of the countries that it operates in.
+If you join the company as an agent, you will have the chance to earn an income and need to be licensed in order to sell any of these products directly.
+WFG is approved and regulated by the financial governing bodies of the countries where it operates.

 How Does WFG Hire Associates?

-After you join WFG, you’ll be encouraged to get off to a “fast start,” where you are supposed to recruit 3 new members and sit in on 3 training sales within the first 30 days of the company.
+After you join WFG, you’ll be encouraged to get off to a “fast start,” where you are supposed to recruit three new members and sit in on three training sales within the first 30 days of the company.

 This aggressive approach to recruiting new members sets off alarm bells in my head.
-Getting these new recruits and associates is another type of sales tactics.
+Getting these new recruits and associates is another type of sales tactic.

 How Much Money Can You Earn at WFG?

 Even ignoring all the negative connotations that come with MLM companies, I’ll give you an example of why WFG is not a great place to work.
-Let’s take a look at the WFG contract levels, which is the amount of commissions you can earn for say something like life insurance.
+Let’s take a look at the WFG contract levels, which is the amount of commissions you can earn for say, a product like life insurance.

 When I first started out as a life insurance broker, I had an 80% contract level to start, and it increased to 140% near the end of my time as a broker, which was in less than two years.

 How Does WFG Get Its Customers?

-WFG relies on its associates in two ways to get customers.
-Firstly, any of the products the associates themselves purchase, essentially turn them into the customers.
+WFG relies on its associates in two main ways to get customers.
+Firstly, any of the products the associates themselves purchase essentially turn them into customers.

-All those new associates will be immersed in WFG products and culture, and probably end up buying products themselves.
-Then, they are forced to aggressively try to get more associates, spreading the WFG product line and sales almost like a virus as it multiplies down the levels.
+All those new associates will be immersed in WFG products and culture, and many will end up buying products themselves.
+Then, many are taught to aggressively try to get more associates, spreading the WFG product line and sales almost like a virus as it multiplies down the levels.

-But that is typical of MLM companies, and I don’t want to knock WFG specifically.
-They aren’t doing anything illegal, but I just think it’s a terrible business model for both customers and associates, and there are so many better products and options out there.
+But that is typical of all MLM financial companies, and I don’t want to knock WFG specifically.
+They aren’t doing anything illegal, but I just think it’s a terrible business model for both customers and associates, and there are so many better options out there.
 But it obviously works, as WFG has a tonne of sales.
-If anything this just shows the power of “warm” leads and buying from people that you know and trust.
+If anything, this just shows the power of “warm” leads and buying from people that you know and trust.

 As a former sales guy, I think that WFG must have an extremely effective pitch for new members because it is obviously working and getting results.
 But as an investor or insurance purchaser, I would never hire a WFG associate.

-I get it though, investing and insurance can be intimidating, if you’ve never worked with numbers or cared about it before, the whole process can be daunting.
-But put some time in, learn how to start investing, and take control of your own finances.
+I get it, though; investing and insurance can be intimidating.
+If you’ve never worked with numbers or cared about your finances before, the whole process can be daunting.
+But consider putting some time in, learn how to start investing, and take control of your own finances.